brfitzpatrick/Intro_to_R/README.md

 Once you have the Repository downloaded as a Zip file please extract it somewhere on your hard drive, the course begins with Module 1: '1_Basics.R'.

-For best results please install the current realse of R <http://cran.r-project.org/> and the current version of RStudio IDE (Desktop Version) <http://www.rstudio.com/products/RStudio/#Desk> then open the file '1_Basics.R' with RStudio.
+For best results please install the current realse of R <http://cran.r-project.org/> and the current version of the RStudio IDE (Desktop Version) <http://www.rstudio.com/products/RStudio/#Desk> then open the file '1_Basics.R' with RStudio.